 Certainly not as good as the US but better than other Latin American countries.

 Currently, the roundtrip airfare on American Airlines Miami/ San José is $115 plus tax.

 Even old hands, tourists who have visited Costa Rica several times, recommend Caravan Tours (1-800.227.2826) at $995 for 10 days.
 All meals, activities, hotels transfers, transportation, excursions, and even tips included.
 Plus air.
 We found it perfect for seeing as much of the country as possible in a very short time.

 What to Wear:

-Climate varies from the temperate central highlands of San José to the much warmer Atlantic and Pacific coasts.
+The climate varies from the temperate central highlands of San José to the much warmer Atlantic and Pacific coasts.
 Remember, you’re only about 10 degrees from the Equator here.
 Caravan recommends a sweater or light jacket.
 Carolyn and I each chose to take a lightweight hooded poncho-style raincoat.
 Plus shorts and loose shirts.
 A pair of jeans.
 Casual.
 Washable.
 Comfortable water-resistant shoes also are a must.
 Although the pacing of the tour is excellent and never rushed or strenuous, there is a lot of walking, often in the rain (forests).
 Laundry service is available at all hotels.
 And don’t forget your swimwear.

-As of June 2005, the exchange rate is 475 colones to the dollar.
 Conveniently, the once almighty greenback is still powerful in Costa Rica, accepted almost everywhere, as are most credit cards.
 ATMs are found in major cities.